brugr9/UEPluginIntegrationTool/README.md

 ![Screenshot of Plugin Content](Docs/ScreenshotPluginContent.jpg "Screenshot of Plugin Content")
 <br>*Fig. 3.1.: Screenshot of Content Browser with Integration Tool Content*

-Usually, the PUB-SUB pattern is used to connect several endpoints of distributed systems whose applications run on different machines.
+Usually, the PUB-SUB pattern is used to connect several endpoints of distributed systems whose applications run on different machines or nodes repectively.
 For the demo, we have endpoints in the same application for simplicity's sake &ndash; a PUB-Socket and a SUB-Socket are here in the level named Map_PubSub_Demo.
 The demo implements a PubSub-scheme as follows:

-* A PUB-Socket Actor instance binds address `tcp://127.0.0.1:5555`
+* A PUB-Socket Actor instance binds address `tcp://127.0.0.1:5555` (NNG: listen)
-* A SUB-Socket Actor instance connects address `tcp://127.0.0.1:5555`
+* A SUB-Socket Actor instance connects address `tcp://127.0.0.1:5555` (NNG: dial)
 * Two Publisher Actor-Components (each in a cyan and a yellow cube) publish via the PUB-Socket Actor instance
 * Two Subscriber Actor-Components (both in a green cube) subscribe via the SUB-Socket Actor instance